-- The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks. - Staff prescribed and administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
-The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
-Patients were involved in regular reviews of their medicines. - The service did not have systems in place to monitor the use of prescriptions.
+- The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
+Patients were involved in regular reviews of their medicines, or in the case of the branch site, the practice was able to show how patients would be followed up in future.